tech-camp-day/workshop-cookbook/en/1_Workshop_1.md

 4. Click Save.
 5. In Codesandbox, the right side of the screen will show a Browser with a link at the top.
 Copy that link and paste it into the "Webhook URL" field on the bot's "Messaging API" page.
 6. Click "Update" and then "Verify" to test the connection between LINE and the bot; if successful, "Success" will appear.
-7. Click to enable "Use webhook" if it isn't already enabled, and try sending any message in LINE.
+7. Click to enable "Use webhook" if it isn't already enabled.
+8. Config your bot following [this file](0_2_Config_LINE_bot.md)
+9. Try sending any message in LINE.

 ## Step 3: Randomly Generate Fortune